 When I first graduated from University, being an entrepreneur, or working in the career services industry, never crossed my mind.
 I was focused on a traditional job path.

-It was one of the best decisions I have ever made.
+It was one of the best decisions I have ever made as Adrienne Tom.

-The best career advice I’ve ever received was encouragement to follow my own path and not get overwhelmed with the details – simply give things a try.
+The best career advice I’ve ever received was an encouragement to follow my path and not get overwhelmed with the details – simply give things a try.

 Trying is learning.
 When I first considered branching off on my own and launching my own company there were a few very key individuals who said ‘give it a try’.